Skip to contents

 first_column_line

 Logical.
-If TRUE (default), a vertical separator is drawn after the first column (useful for separating categories from data).
+If TRUE (the default), a vertical separator is drawn after the first column (useful for separating categories from data).

 row_total_line, column_total_line

 Logical.
-Control horizontal rules before total rows or columns (default: TRUE).
+Control horizontal rules before total rows or columns.
+Both default to TRUE.

 bottom_line

 Logical.
-If TRUE (default), draws a closing line at the bottom of the table.
+If FALSE (the default), no closing line is drawn.
+If TRUE, draws a closing line at the bottom of the table.

 lines_color

 Character.
-Color used for table separators (default: "darkgrey").
+Color used for table separators.
+Defaults to "darkgrey".
 The color is applied only when ANSI color support is available (see crayon::has_color()).

 align_left_cols